kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(2\) At each non-overwing emergency exit not required by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.810   Emergency egress assist means and escape routes.|§25.810]](a) to have descent assist means the illumination must be not less than 0.03 foot-candle (measured normal to the direction of the incident light) on the ground surface with the landing gear extended where an evacuee is likely to make first contact with the ground outside the cabin.

-\(h\) The means required in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.810   Emergency egress assist means and escape routes.|§25.810]](a)(1) and (d) to assist the occupants in descending to the ground must be illuminated so that the erected assist means is visible from the airplane.
+\(h\) The means required in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.810   Emergency egress assist means and escape routes.|§§25.810]](a)(1) and (d) to assist the occupants in descending to the ground must be illuminated so that the erected assist means is visible from the airplane.

 \(1\) If the assist means is illuminated by exterior emergency lighting, it must provide illumination of not less than 0.03 foot-candle (measured normal to the direction of the incident light) at the ground end of the erected assist means where an evacuee using the established escape route would normally make first contact with the ground, with the airplane in each of the attitudes corresponding to the collapse of one or more legs of the landing gear.